The print was always the natural end product in the old film days, but now everything is digital so can’t we just look

 I only take 4 participants on my Karijini photo tour, it’s a very small group by any tour standard, and the perfect number to fit into just one Landcruiser with camera gear.
 The Landcruiser is a lot more comfortable on the terrible roads within and around Karijini than the smaller Toyota Prados or Pajeros that you can normally hire locally.
-The Landcruiser is much roomier, especially the leg room, and the better suspension makes for a smoother ride on roads filled with corrugations and potholes…
+The Landcruiser is much roomier, especially the leg room, and the better suspension makes for a smoother ride on gravel roads with corrugations and the odd pothole…

 The other reason I don’t shoot while on my Karijini Photo Tour is about limited room at locations.
 Many of the locations in Karijini are narrow and shooting spots are few, so just 4 participants is the ideal number, especially without me hogging the best spot (not that I would do that anyway).
 If I don’t even carry camera gear the temptation to shoot is completely removed and I get my photography fix vicariously by ensuring all of my group get their best shots.

 After many years running my Karijini Photo Tour as a private tour I have finally gone ahead and put it out for general release.
 Just like my private Karijini photo tours previously, I have kept it to just 4 participants, and I don’t do any shooting, just mentoring.

 My Tasmania photo tour for 2023 with Paul Hoelen is now out and booking.
 I’m a bit slow with the blog entries, out of the habit I guess, so it’s actually been available for a couple of weeks and it’s almost full.
 As I type this there are just 2 spots remaining.